canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-spark-shell.md

 pysparkshell-xxxxxxxxxxxxxxxx-exec-2              1/1     Running            0          xs
 ```

 As you can see, PySpark spawned two executor pods within the `spark` namespace.
 This is the namespace that we provided as a value to `--namespace` argument when launching `pyspark`.
 It is in these executor pods that your commands will be executed.
+Since we opened the PySpark shell using `spark-client` snap installed in the host machine, the driver program is running in the host machine itself.

-A good thing about the shell is that the Spark context and session is already pre-loaded onto the shell and can be easily accessed with variables `sc` and `spark` respectively.
+One good thing about the shell is that the Spark context and session is already pre-loaded onto the shell and can be easily accessed with variables `sc` and `spark` respectively.
 This shell is just like a regular Python shell, with Spark context loaded on top of it.

 For start, you can print 'hello, world!' just like you'd do in a Python shell.